SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 The challenge of maintaining long-term context in LLM-based systems has received significant attention.
 MemGPT manages virtual context through hierarchical memory tiers, enabling "unbounded context" through intelligent pagination (Packer et al., 2023).
 Generative Agents maintain a "memory stream" of observations, using recency, relevance, and importance scoring for retrieval (Park et al., 2023).
 MemoryBank implements Ebbinghaus forgetting curves to model memory decay over time (Zhong et al., 2024).

-These architectures draw on cognitive science research distinguishing different memory systems.
+These architectures draw on cognitive science research distinguishing different memory systems (Tulving, 1972).
 The fundamental distinction between "episodic memory" (memory for personal experiences and events) and "semantic memory" (general knowledge about the world) provides the theoretical foundation for memory architectures (Tulving, 1972).
 The forgetting curve, expressed as R(t) = e^(-t/S), demonstrated that memory retention decreases exponentially over time without reinforcement (Ebbinghaus, 1885).

 Our LTMBSE-ACE framework extends these approaches by implementing three distinct memory types: semantic, episodic, and procedural.
 Each type has configurable decay rates optimized for educational contexts.
-Unlike prior work focused on general-purpose agents, LTMBSE-ACE is specifically designed for educational applications, capturing not just facts but also learning strategies, misconceptions, and procedural knowledge.
+Unlike prior work focused on general-purpose agents (Packer et al., 2023; Zhang et al., 2024), LTMBSE-ACE is specifically designed for educational applications, capturing not just facts but also learning strategies, misconceptions, and procedural knowledge.

 ### 2.3 Gamification in Educational Technology

 Gamification is defined as "the use of game design elements in non-game contexts" (Deterding et al., 2011, p.
 9).
-In educational settings, gamification has shown promising results for engagement and learning outcomes.
+In educational settings, gamification has shown promising results for engagement and learning outcomes (Sailer & Homner, 2020).
 A meta-analysis found effect sizes of g=0.49 for cognitive outcomes and g=0.36 for motivational outcomes, with larger effects observed in K-12 populations compared to higher education (Sailer & Homner, 2020).

 Self-Determination Theory (SDT) provides a theoretical foundation for effective gamification design, identifying three basic psychological needs: competence, autonomy, and relatedness (Ryan & Deci, 2000).
 Specific game elements map to these psychological needs: badges and leaderboards satisfy competence needs, while avatars and social features support relatedness (Sailer et al., 2017).